Spastic Society of Gurgaon: Managing disability

-Each person with cerebral palsy has unique strengths and areas of difficulty.
-Most children with cerebral palsy need ongoing help with daily care to long-term care.
-While mastering specific skills is an important focus of treatment on day-to-day basis, the ultimate goal is to help children grow into adulthood with as much independence as possible.
-Depending on their physical and intellectual abilities, adults need help finding attendants to care for them, a place to live, a job, and a way to get to their place of employment.
-For parents to accept a child's disabilities and come to grips with the extent of their care giving responsibilities will take time and support from different professionals.
-SSOG is coordinating with these professionals and encourages partnerships between parents and these professionals.
-Although medical specialists may be the experts, it is parents who know their children best.
-SSOG makes the efforts to integrate these efforts aimed at making the life of the spastic child livable and comfortable to the best possible extent.
-Government of India has been very helpful in giving shape to things for welfare of poor cerebral palsy children by jointly organizing disability camps for single window delivery of many facilities which included medical check ups, issue of disability camps, Niramaya health cards and exploring employment opportunities for such persons in view of their subjective types and severity of the disabilities.
-Such camps are organized with support of local deputy commissioner and chief medical officer of the concerned district.
+Each person with cerebral palsy has different strengths and difficulties.
+Most children with cerebral palsy need ongoing help with daily care and long-term care.
+While mastering specific skills is an important focus of treatment on a day-to-day basis, the ultimate goal is to help children grow into adulthood with as much independence as possible.
+Depending on their physical and intellectual abilities, adults with cerebral palsy need help finding attendants to care for them, a place to live, a job, and reliable transportation.
+SSOG coordinates with professional carers and encourages partnerships between parents and these professionals.
+Government of India provides assistance to poor disabled children through disability camps for single-window delivery of many facilities, including medical check-ups, NIRAMAYA health cards, and employment opportunities.
+Such camps are organized with the support of the local deputy commissioner and the chief medical officer of the concerned district.